juanvpa/Diamond_price_prediction/README.md

 >### **INTRODUCTION**

-#### The final weekly project in the Data Analytics Bootcamp is a competition to find the best model for prediction diamond prices based on nine given variables:
+#### The final weekly project in the Data Analytics Bootcamp is a [Kaggle Competition](https://www.kaggle.com/c/diamonds-datamad1021-rev/overview) to find the best model for prediction diamond prices based on nine given variables:

 - carat - cut - color - clarity - depth - table - x - y - z